-Ellen MacNeil is the Managing Director of Andersen Tax’s National Tax Office.
-She is a member of the board of directors of Andersen Global.
+Ellen MacNeil is the Managing Director of US National Tax for Andersen and is a member of the Board of Directors of Andersen Global.
 She has over 30 years of experience in tax consulting for major U.S. businesses.
-Prior to joining Andersen Tax she was a partner with Deloitte and with Arthur Andersen in their National tax practices.
+Prior to joining Andersen Tax she was a Partner with Deloitte and with Arthur Andersen in their National tax practices.

-Ellen has spoken at numerous tax institutes, including PLI’s Annual Symposium on Mergers and Acquisitions, The Tax Council Policy Institute, New York University Federal Tax Institute, Southern Federal Tax Institute, University of Texas Tax Conference, Parker C. Fielder Tax Conference, and at many TEI, and ALI-ABA seminars.
+Ellen has spoken at numerous tax institutes, including the Tax Council Policy Institute, PLI’s Annual Symposium on Mergers and Acquisitions, the New York University Federal Tax Institute, the Southern Federal Tax Institute, the University of Texas Tax Conference, The Parker C. Fielder Tax Conference, and at many TEI, and ALI-ABA seminars.
 Her articles have appeared in Tax Notes, Journal of Taxation, Taxation for Accountants, Taxation for Lawyers, and Journal of Partnership Taxation.
 She has also served as an adjunct professor of law at Georgetown University Law Center.

 Eric served as Assistant Secretary for Tax Policy at the U.S. Treasury Department from December 2006 to January 2009.
 As Assistant Secretary, he headed the Office of Tax Policy, which serves as the primary advisor to the Treasury Secretary on legal and economic matters relating to domestic and international taxation.
 Eric joined the Office of Tax Policy in 1999.
 He served in both the Clinton and George W. Bush Administrations.
 He was Senior Advisor for Policy, Deputy Assistant Secretary (Tax Policy) and Deputy Assistant Secretary (Regulatory Affairs) prior to his 2006 confirmation as Assistant Secretary.